Council on Teacher Education

 3. Passed the Illinois content area test in the teaching field if student teaching will occur.

-4. Submitted a student teaching application before the deadline during the spring term of the academic year preceding the student teaching experience.
+4. Submitted a student teaching application before the deadline.

-5. Completed the student teacher registration process for the school district where student teaching will occur, which typically includes a criminal background check and TB test.a
+5. Completed the student teacher registration process for the school district where student teaching will occur, typically including a criminal background check and TB test.a

 6. Met any additional requirements as specified within each program.